-My Hand/Finger Was Trapped In A Door.
-Can I Claim Compensation?
+My Finger Was Trapped In A Door, Can I Claim Compensation?

-By Daniel Archer.
-Last Updated On 8th April 2022.
+By Danielle Jordan.
+Last Updated 11th September 2023.
 If you have suffered a finger injury at work, in public or as a child that wasn’t your fault then you may be entitled to claim for compensation for your injury.
 An injury to your finger, from a finger caught in a door to an amputation, can leave you with life-long pain and it can even affect how well you can use your hand for the rest of your life.

 One of the most common causes of finger injuries is having them trapped or crushed in a door or hinge.
 Crushing injuries can lead to broken bones, damaged joints and ligaments or potentially cause part or all of the finger to be severed.